utahnu/obs_dev/hist221/02-03 Robber Barons.md

 ## John D. Rockefeller (1839-1937) - Standard Oil

-- Born into the middle class
-- Invests early in the oil industry
+*Born into the middle class, invests early in the oil industry*

+### Standard Oil was founded in 1870

 - Started with ==Horizontal Integration==, develops to vertical
-- Standard Oil was founded in 1870
 - Aggressively opposes unionization
 - Provides generous funding for education/healthcare

----

-## Staggering inequality
-### By 1890:
-- The Top 1% earns as much as the bottom 50%
-- The Top 1% own more property than the bottom 99%

 ---